 Whether you want to save money on a low income or a high income, you need a budget.
 For many people, the thought of budgeting can be overwhelming, especially if you’re not sure how to get started.
 Learning how to create a budget doesn’t have to be complicated.

-A budget simply the process of making a plan for how to spend and save your money.
+A budget is simply the process of making a plan for how to spend and save your money.
 With the right tools, you can put together your monthly budget with ease.
+This can help you save money every month.

-The cash envelope system can be a great way to help budget for items which tend to bust your budget.
+The cash envelope system can be a fun way to help budget for items which tend to bust your budget.
 Studies have also shown that we often spend less money when we pay for items with cash.
+This can help save money on a tight budget.

 If you’re interested in learning more, here’s an in-depth post on how to get started using the cash envelope method.